Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

 }, timeout);
 ```

-You may want to create an instance of `MongoMemoryReplSet` (also defined in the library [`mongodb-memory-server` NPM dependency](https://www.npmjs.com/package/mongodb-memory-server)) instead of a full-blown MongoDB replica set instance.
-This instance is required to inject the custom repository at `BookController` at test runtime.
-The creation of the instance is done at the `rootMongooseReplicaSetMongoTestModule` function included at [`mongo-server.ts`](../../test/util/mongo-server.ts).
-This is its implementation:
+You may want to create an in-memory instance of MongoDB replica set, modelled by `MongoMemoryReplSet` (also included at [`mongodb-memory-server`](https://www.npmjs.com/package/mongodb-memory-server)), instead of a full-blown instance.
+The creation of the instance is done at the `rootMongooseReplicaSetMongoTestModule` function included at [`mongo-server.ts`](../../test/util/mongo-server.ts):

 ```typescript
 const dbName = 'test';